jonatan-lagland/nexus/README.md

 ## Introduction

 Nexus is a League of Legends fan project intended to help players quickly and seamlessly find an optimal champion build, rune page and champion synergies in one simple layout.
+The project will be deployed as a website once all core features have been implemented.

 ### Tools used